Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Solvent quality crossover of the zero shear rate viscosity

-where, $N_{A}$ is Avagadro's number and $k_{B}$ is BoltzmannÕs constant.
-It is straight forward to show that in the semidilute unentangled regime $\lambda_{\eta}$ obeys the same scaling with concentration as $\lambda_{1}$.
-As a result, one expects the ratio $\lambda_{\eta}/\lambda_{1}$ to be independent of concentration.
-Indeed, in the dilute limit it is known that this ratio has a universal value, predictions of which range from 1.645 to 2.39~\citep{Kroger20004767}, depending on the theoretical approximation and solvent condition.
+where, $k_{B}$ is Boltzmann's constant.
+It is straight forward to show that, in the semidilute unentangled regime, $\lambda_{\eta}$ obeys the same power law scaling with concentration as obeyed by $\lambda_{1}$ [see Eq.~(\ref{lambda1})].
+Fig.~\ref{fig:relaxcomp} compares the concentration dependence of the ratio ${\lambda_{1}}/{\lambda_{1,z}}$ in the semidilute regime, obtained by \citet{Liu20091069}, with that of the ratio ${\lambda_{\eta}}/{\lambda_{\eta,z}}$, measured by the current experiments at $22 \degC$.
+Here, $\lambda_{\eta,z}$ is a large scale relaxation time in the dilute limit, defined by the expression $\lambda_{\eta,z} = M [\eta]_{0}\eta_{s}/ N_A k_B T$, where $[\eta]_{0}$ is the zero shear rate intrinsic viscosity.
+It is clear that both relaxation times exhibit identical scaling with concentration in the semidilute regime at $22 \degC$.

-Since \cite{Liu20091069} used the same solvent as the one used in the present study, it is possible to estimate the solvent quality of the T4 DNA solution used in their work, which we find to be $z=2.3$.
-As a result, by using the value of $\eta_{p0}$ measured at the same solvent quality, it is possible to find the ratio of $\lambda_{1}$ measured by \cite{Liu20091069} to $\lambda_{\eta}$ measured in the present work at $z=2.3$.
-Results for this ratio at a range of concentrations are shown in Figure~\ref{fig:relaxratio}.
-Clearly the ratio has an universal value $\lambda_{\eta}/\lambda_{1} \approx 2.369$ at $z=2.3$, independent of concentration.

-Recently, \cite{somani2010} have predicted the dependence of the ratio $\lambda_{\eta}/\lambda_{1}$ on the solvent quality $z$ in the dilute limit with the help of Brownian dynamics simulations.
-Their results are reproduced as the solid curve in Figure~\ref{fig:shikha}.
-Since $\lambda_{\eta}/\lambda_{1}$ does not depend on concentration, the same curve should be valid at all concentrations.
-It is possible therefore to compare the ratio $\lambda_{\eta}/\lambda_{1}$ estimated here with the results of \citep{somani2010}.
-The red symbol in Figure~\ref{fig:shikha} is the value of the ratio estimated here at $z=2.3$.
-As can be seen, the estimated value is reasonably close to the simulation prediction at this value of $z$.